AllowPing/allowping.github.io/index.md

 ---
 layout: page
-title: Welcome to my site!
+title: An homage to ping!
 ---

-Allowing ping is a very useful feature.